MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 ### Single sign-on

-A key feature of Windows Server family authentication is its support of single signon.
+A key feature of Windows Server family authentication is its support of single sign-on.
 Single sign-on allows a user to log in to the Windows domain once, using a single password, and authenticate to any computer in the Windows domain without having to reenter that password.